gzxu/onedrive-sync-client/README.md

 ## Future works

-- [ ] Solve the aforementioned bug and revise the algorithm to cover the aforementioned situation
+- [x] Solve the aforementioned bug and revise the algorithm to cover the aforementioned situation
-- [ ] Optimize deletion in the cloud by pruning
+- [x] Optimize deletion in the cloud by pruning
 - [ ] Optimize by omitting changes that is the same in the two change sets
-- [ ] Add option to force override local tree with the cloud one or vice versa
+- [x] Add option to force override local tree with the cloud one or vice versa
-- [ ] Use [`st_mtime_ns`](http://man7.org/linux/man-pages/man7/inode.7.html) to detect changes instead of checksums for faster local tree constructing and [OneDrive for Business and SharePoint Server 2016](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/hashes) support.
+- [x] Use [`st_mtime_ns`](http://man7.org/linux/man-pages/man7/inode.7.html) to detect changes instead of checksums for faster local tree constructing and [OneDrive for Business and SharePoint Server 2016](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/hashes) support.
 Checksums can be used as an auxiliary method to detect local changes, and `eTag`s can be used to detect changes in the cloud
+- [x] Use DAO when handling databases when possible
 - [ ] Enable Windows and/or macOS support (easy but probably unnecessary job)
 - [ ] Come up with a better model describing this problem and revise the algorithm based on this
 - [ ] Replenish the documentation in comments
 - [ ] Sweep bug out by introducing unit tests
 - [ ] Agent for batch requests, as mentioned above
+- [x] Download and upload manager for unstable network connection
-- [ ] Download and upload manager for unstable network connection, with multi-threading support
+- [ ] Download and upload manager with multi-threading support
 - [ ] Utilize the [copy API](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/api/driveitem_copy), however as this an asynchronous one, parallel programming is a necessity
 - [ ] HTTP 2.0 support with libraries other than [`requests`](https://requests.readthedocs.io/)
 - [ ] Revise the commandline user interface by list out necessary information in a human-readable manner